 will result in an error: “CS8780: A variable may not be declared within a ‘not’ or ‘or’ pattern.”
 Doing so would result in ambiguity about whether initialization of text occurred.

-To override the order of precedence of logical pattern operators you can group them together using parenthesis.
-Listing 7.25.
+To override the order of precedence of logical pattern operators you can group them together using parentheses (see Listing 7.26).

 Parenthesizing is available with both is operators and switch syntax.

-In both Listing 7.26 and Listing 7.27, we pattern match against a tuple that is populated with the length and the elements of args.
+In both Listing 7.27 and Listing 7.28, we pattern match against a tuple that is populated with the length and the elements of args.
 In the first match expression, we check for one argument and the action "cat".
 In the second match expression, we evaluate whether the first item in the array is equal to "encrypt".
-In addition, Listing 7.26 assigns the third element in the tuple to the variable fileName if the initial match expression evaluates to true.
-The switch statement in Listing 7.27 doesn’t make the variable assignment since the input operand of the switch statement is the same for all match expressions.
+In addition, Listing 7.27 reads the filename from the second item in args if the match expression evaluates to true.
+The switch statement in Listing 7.28 doesn’t make the variable assignment since the input operand of the switch statement is the same for all match expressions.

 Each element match can be a constant or a variable.
 Since the tuple is instantiated before the is operator executes, we can’t use the "encrypt" scenario first because args[FileName] would not be a valid index if the "cat" action was requested.

-In listing in Listing 7.29, the first match expressions within the switch expression starts with ItemName.Length: > 0, requiring that ItemName.Length be greater than 0.
+In Listing 7.30, the first match expressions within the switch expression starts with ItemName.Length: > 0, requiring that ItemName.Length be greater than 0.
 Implied in the expression is that ItemName is also not null.
 In fact, since the initial null check is implicit, the compiler disallows using the null conditional in the property expression (ItemName?.Length).

-Listing 7.29, the first match expression also requires that the Employee.Role is set to “Admin”.
-And, if these first two match expressions match, the switch expression returns true – indicating the ExpenseItem is valid.
-The complete match expression uses an expanded property pattern match syntax introduced in C# 10 and identified by the dot notation that accesses sub-properties (Length and Role).
+In Listing 7.30, the first match expression also requires that Employee.Role is set to "Admin".
+And, if these first two match expressions match, the switch expression returns true, indicating ExpenseItem is valid.
+The complete match expression uses an expanded property pattern match syntax introduced in C# 10 and identified by the dot notation that accesses subproperties (Length and Role).

-The second match expression for Listing 7.29, { ItemName: { Length: > 0 }, Employee: {Role: "Manager" }, ExpenseDate: DateTime date }, is also a property match expression but with a slightly different syntax – a property match expression (rather than an expanded property match expression).
+The second match expression for Listing 7.30, { ItemName: { Length: > 0 }, Employee: {Role: "Manager" }, ExpenseDate: DateTime date }, is also a property match expression (rather than an expanded property match expression) but with a slightly different syntax.
 The property match expression was introduced in C# 7.0 and is still supported, albeit with a warning, because the expanded syntax is simpler and preferred in all cases.

 This second match expression includes a property match for ExpenseDate for which it declares a variable, date.
 While date is still used as part of the switch filter, it appears in a when clause rather than the match expression.

-The code in listing Listing 7.29 declares a DateTime date variable to check that the ExpenseItem.ExpenseDate is no older than 30 days.
-However, because age is dependent on the current date and time, the value isn’t constant and we can’t use a match expression.
+The code in Listing 7.30 declares a DateTime date variable to check that the ExpenseItem.ExpenseDate is no older than 30 days.
+However, because age is dependent on the current date and time, the value isn’t constant, and we can’t use a match expression.
 Instead, the code uses a when clause following the match expression where the date value is compared to DateTime.Now.AddDays(-30).
-The when clause provides a catch all location for (optionally) more complex conditionals without the restriction of only using constants.
+The when clause provides a catchall location for (optionally) more complex conditionals without the restriction of only using constants.

-The first match expression of the switch expression in Listing 7.31 uses type pattern matching (C# 7.0) to check whether the input is of type DateTime.
+The first match expression of the switch expression in Listing 7.32 uses type pattern matching (C# 7.0) to check whether the input is of type DateTime.
 If the result is true, it passes the result to the property pattern matching to declare and assign the values year, month, and day; it then uses those variables in a tuple expression that returns the tuple (year, month, day).
-The DateTimeOffset and DateOnly match expression works the same way.
+The DateTimeOffset and DateOnly match expressions work the same way.

-In Listing 7.31, we have four data types that, while conceptually similar, there is no inheritance relationship between them other than their derivation from object.
+In Listing 7.31, we have four data types that, while conceptually similar, have no inheritance relationship between them other than their derivation from object.
 As such, the only data type available for the input operand is object.
-And yet, from each we can extract properties for year, month, and day (even if the names don’t exist or vary between the data types).
-In this case, we extract a (int Year, int Month, int Day)?, a nullable tuple.
-And, as long as the tuple is not null, we are able to use the extracted value for year, month, and day into the compositFormatString value.
+Yet, from each we can extract properties for year, month, and day (even if the names don’t exist or they vary between the data types).
+In this case, we extract (int Year, int Month, int Day)?, a nullable tuple.
+And, as long as the tuple is not null, we are able to use the extracted value for year, month, and day into the compositeFormatString value.

 In this example, couple is of the following type: